rodrigovillaca/ngx-observable-state/README.md

 A simple and effective rxjs state management solution.
 Can be used on any rxjs application, currently working with angular/ionic.

-// TODO: readme, error handling, debug
+// TODO: readme, issues link